- Enghouse Interactive Communications Center

 The Enghouse Interactive solution has provided UMass Lowell with the agility to scale without hassle, and the flexibility to adapt their operations as needed.
 Agents took to the Enghouse solution very quickly, and have raved about TouchPoint, the lightweight, streamlined user interface that was designed specifically for omni-channel interactions.

-With implementation of its new system, UML staff has eliminated the technical issues that were a daily drain on productivity.
+With implementation of its new system, UMass Lowell staff have eliminated the technical issues that were a daily drain on productivity.
 Implementing Communications Center and Quality Management Suite within these facilities has been a very positive experience for users and agents.

 “Enghouse Interactive’s contact center software is seemingly bulletproof and is much easier to navigate than what we had before.